 Non-EEA unmarried partners of the EEA Nationals can join their EEA National partners under the EU Settlement Scheme.
 They can do this by providing evidence of the long-term relationship by 31 December 2020.

-This means demonstrating that they had been cohabiting together for 2 years.
+It means demonstrating that they had been cohabiting together for two years.
 Evidence could include:

 - bank statements, utility bills, a tenancy or mortgage agreement, or other official correspondence that shows you and your partner at the same address